Vinicussel/geogebra-in-a-nutshell-/README.md

 A program that uses python (I'm sorry c++) to calculate and reproduces graphical representation of a function.

-The project is under development, so, for stay updated, here's my twitter link: https://twitter.com/inac3ssivel
+Please, note that the project is under development, so, to keep up to date, here's my twitter link: https://twitter.com/inac3ssivel

 Imports:
    Tkinter;